drewsamsen/sr-cards-api/docs/decks.md

 - Index on `user_id` for faster queries when retrieving a user's decks
 - Index on `slug` for faster lookups when accessing decks by slug

+## Daily Scaler

+The `dailyScaler` property allows users to adjust the daily review and new card limits for specific decks:

+- Values less than 1.0 reduce the limits (for difficult decks)
+- Values greater than 1.0 increase the limits (for easy decks)
+- The default value is 1.0 (no adjustment)

+For example, if a user's settings specify 10 new cards per day and 20 reviews per day:
+- A deck with `dailyScaler: 0.5` would allow 5 new cards and 10 reviews per day
+- A deck with `dailyScaler: 2.0` would allow 20 new cards and 40 reviews per day

+The system floors the calculated values, so a `dailyScaler` of 0.5 with a limit of 5 would result in 2 cards (not 2.5).

 ## API Endpoints